kavynabel/iliwycmbd_streamlit/README.md

 ![image](https://github.com/byuibigdata/iliwycmbd_streamlit/blob/main/Publish%20on%20Streamlit%20Cloud/dev_containers.jpg)

-Open powershell as an admin and navigate to your 460 folder in your powershell directory.
+Open powershell as an admin.

+### Navigate to your 460 folder in your powershell directory.

+After getting to your 460 folder in your powershell directory then

-Run the following code
+run the following code

 ```
 docker pull jupyter/all-spark-notebook